 Treatment and prevention

 Medical treatment is aimed at relieving the pain and inflammation of acute attacks and preventing the occurrence of future attacks.
 Diet and lifestyle changes also help to prevent future attacks of gout.

 The more promptly that effective treatment is commenced, the more quickly the attack can be controlled.
 The different types of medications used include:

-- Medications to reduce pain – particularly non-steroidal anti-inflammatory medications (NSAIDs).
-Taken early in the attack NSAID's can reduce the duration and severity of the attack.
-Paracetamol taken in conjunction with other medications can help in reducing pain.
+- Medications to reduce pain – particularly non-steroidal anti-inflammatory medications (NSAIDs) like ibuprofen.
+Taken early in the attack, they can reduce the duration and severity of the attack.
+Paracetamol, taken in conjunction with other medications, can also help in reducing pain.
 Aspirin should be avoided as it can reduce the amount of uric acid excreted by the body.

 - Colchicine – this medication helps to block production of uric acid.
 It is most effective when taken early in an attack.
 However, it can have side effects such as diarrhoea if too much is taken.
 Dosage instructions should be followed carefully.